cuviper/2048/CONTRIBUTING.md

 # Contributing
 Changes and improvements are more than welcome!
 Feel free to fork and open a pull request.

+Changes which would also be applicable to the original 2048 are encouraged to submit there first.

 Please follow the house rules to have a bigger chance of your contribution being merged.

 ## House rules